Gang of Seven: Subsequent careers

 By 2015, none of the 'Gang' remained in Congress, following the retirement of Boehner.
 One of the seven successfully ran for higher office, one was defeated for re-election, and five retired.

 Rick Santorum was once considered a rising star in the Republican Party.
 He was the first of the Gang of Seven to run for higher office, and the only one who was successful, becoming the junior U.S. senator from Pennsylvania in the Republican landslide of 1994.
 Santorum served two terms in the Senate and rose to the level of Senate Republican Conference chairman before being defeated by State Treasurer Bob Casey in 2006.
 He ran for the Republican nomination for president in 2012, where he did not win the nomination, and later ran in the 2016 Republican primary.

 Charles Taylor remained in the House for eight terms.
 He was defeated in 2006, losing to former NFL quarterback Heath Shuler.

 Two retired from the House to run for higher office.
-Frank Riggs left his House seat after three terms in 1998 to run unsuccessfully for the U.S. Senate seat held by Barbara Boxer.
+Frank Riggs left his House seat after three terms in 1998 to run unsuccessfully for the Republican nomination to the U.S. Senate seat held by Barbara Boxer.
 Jim Nussle retired in 2006 after eight terms to run for the open Iowa governor's seat but lost to Democratic candidate Chet Culver.
 Nussle had served previously as chairman of the House Budget Committee and was then selected to serve as director of the Office of Management and Budget (OMB) under President George W. Bush.

 Klug, Doolittle, and Boehner have returned to private life.
 Scott Klug chose to keep his initial campaign promise of only serving four terms and to refocus on his business.
 John Doolittle's reputation was tainted by involvement in the Jack Abramoff scandal and retired at the end of his ninth term in 2008.
 John Boehner became the House Majority Leader in 2006, then House Minority Leader in 2007 and then Speaker in 2011 when Republicans won back majority control.
 He resigned from the position of Speaker October 31, 2015.